Deadlines & Important Dates

 How are applications evaluated?

-All complete applications are evaluated by the Admission Committee (for criteria see Criteria and Requirements).
-The best ranked candidates are invited for an online interview.
+All eligible applications are evaluated by the Admission Committee (for criteria see Criteria and Requirements).
+The best ranked applicants are invited for an online interview.

 Is there a waiting list?